saikyun/vajer/QnA.md

 ### Do I want def, or let, or something let-like that can hande errors etc?

-# TODO: I probably need to solve running transform on arguments of function calls.
+[x] DONE: I probably need to solve running transform on arguments of function calls.

-# TODO: I need to know types of ast nodes
+[x] DONE: I need to know types of ast nodes

 It seems that for SDL to work on macos, I'm going to need while loops and void if-statements.
 Gotta fix that then!

-# TODO: This code breaks because of `if` wanting to set a parent's (defn's) return value
+[x] done: This code breaks because of `if` wanting to set a parent's (defn's) return value

 ```
 (defn move-up